CrowdStrike/aws-ssm-distributor/official-package/README.md

 This deployment guide outlines the steps required to use the published third party distributor package in AWS.
 This method prevents the need to build your own packages and publish your own SSM automation documents to AWS.

-New versions of the Falcon Distributor Package are published to AWS every time a new version of the Falcon Sensor is released.

 If you have a question checkout the [FAQ](#faq) to see if it has already been answered.
 If it has not been answered in the FAQ, please open an [issue](https://github.com/CrowdStrike/aws-ssm-distributor/issues/new/choose) and we will happily help.

 ## Supported Operating Systems